megmatty/Matty-Project-4-Lightbox/README.md

 - Arrows on overlay are replaced by mobile swipe control for small device sizes (via custom jQuery Mobile file)

 Needs Work or Need to Learn
+- jQuery Mobile API does some weird things, I don't have a clear text button on my input anymore, for example.
+Need to learn more about it next time as it had some unintended effects.
 - Need to learn how to adjust overlay for landscape view on mobile devices
 - Would like to learn how to iterate through matched images in overlay when a search filter is active
 - Was able to fade images on search but would like to learn to code sliding or other animations that plugins provide